 Integrated Human Practices

+Overview

+More than 800 million people across the world go to bed hungry each night.

+More than thousands of tons of cereals around the world are polluted by heavy metal.

+According to the data from the Environmental Protection Agency in China, heavy metal contaminated arable land in China had reached 5,480,000 hectares in 2016, almost 6 times of the size of Beijing.

+So, we want to rehabilitate the land to protect the farmland, increase grain yield and ensure food security.

+In order to achieve our goals, we utilized a human-centered design process (inspired by 2019 Calgary team) to conduct our program “Soil Lead Immobilization Magician” (SLIM) to address environmental problems.
+After engaging with stakeholders and experts, we found what we did was far more than that.

+The health of humans, animals and the environment is closely connected--that’s “One Health”.
+One Health is the integrative effort of multiple disciplines working locally, nationally, and globally to attain optimal health for people, animals, and the environment.

+Besides, whom we want to help most is farmers and peasants, whose income is seriously damaged by the heavy metal contamination.
+We made a scheme --“For Health, For Earning” to call on people to care about their food safety and environment, so that we can help farmers and peasants to save the loss with the increasing demand in heavy-metal-free vegetables.

+Now let’s see how SLIM help build a better future!

 1 Discover

 The birth of SLIM

 It was a casual glimpse of a piece of news about lead poisoning.
-It was a casual conversation with a rural relative of one of our team members.
-Two incidents sowed the seed of SLIM.
+It was a casual conversation with a rural relative of one iGEM team member.
+The two incidents sowed the seed of SLIM.

+Selected from Xinhua News

-Children Suffering From Lead Poisoning
+Children Suffering from Lead Poisoning

 We felt shocked at a glimpse of a piece of news, Over half of Children in Chenzhou suffering from Lead Poisoning.
 A village in Chenzhou, Hunan province was polluted heavily by lead a few years ago.
-Chenzhou was famous for its lead-zinc deposit and large quantities of leads were detected in the farmlands.
-Most villagers made a living by farming, so they were exposed to soil, crops, water and even air with leads every day.
+Chenzhou was famous for its lead-zinc deposit and large quantities of lead were detected in the farmlands.
+Most villagers there made a living by farming, so they were exposed to soil, crops, water and even air with leads every day.

-That means what they ate, drunk and even breathed in has been severely polluted.
-There were only 23,000 children, but over half of them were found to have excessive levels of lead in their blood.
+In other words, what they ate, drunk and even breathed in has been severely polluted.
+There were only 23,000 children in Chenzhou, but over half of them were found to have excessive levels of lead in their blood.
 They had symptoms like weakened immune systems, slow growth and lack of concentration.
 Although it’s been 10 years and the environment has been improved, the soil is still in pollution.

 This incident has drawn our great attention.
-We can use the approach of synthetic biology to improve their living environment and protect their health.
+We hope we can use the approach of synthetic biology to improve their living environment and protect their health.

 Conversation with Peasant Wang Ping

-We called Wang Ping.
-He said their income reduced obviously than before due to low grain yield.
-Vegetables were inclined to be attacked by pests.
-He thought it was the health of soil.
-The only solution he could come up with was the application of pesticides and fertilizers.
-It seemed that vegetables grew better in a short space of time.
-However, with high frequency of application of pesticides and fertilizer, the soil was unhealthier and was inclined to agglomerate, and there were indeed fewer earthworms, resulting in vegetables a serious decline in quality and yield.
-So, he had lower income.
+We called Wang Ping，who said their income reduced obviously.
+He said that vegetables were attacked by pests, while the only solution he could come up with was the application of pesticides and fertilizers.
+It seemed that vegetables grew better in a short period of time.
+However, with high frequency of pesticide and fertilizer application, the soil was unhealthier and was inclined to agglomerate, and there were indeed fewer earthworms, resulting in a serious decline in vegetable quality and yield.
+He consequently suffered lower income.